By using this site, you agree to the Privacy Policy and Terms of Use.

 Despite promising results, this three-day protocol does not replace the well-established five-day loading phase supported by decades of research.
 Sale and colleagues (Journal of Sports Sciences, 2009) and other studies continue to validate the traditional approach for consistent creatine saturation.

 The standard protocol of 20 grams daily for five to seven days remains the evidence-based recommendation for most athletes seeking performance benefits.
-However, the new findings suggest that front-loading the initial dose before training sessions may optimize uptake when starting creatine supplementation close to important training blocks.
+However, the Salem et al. findings suggest that front-loading the initial dose before training sessions may optimize uptake when starting creatine supplementation close to important training blocks.

 This research adds to the growing understanding of creatine timing and dosing strategies, particularly relevant for sports nutrition research aimed at optimizing athletic performance through evidence-based supplementation protocols.